jovotech/jovo-v4-template/README.md

 # Jovo v4 Template

 A sample voice app for the Jovo `v4` alpha version.
 Please note that this release is still very experimental.
+[You can find the documentation here](https://github.com/jovotech/jovo-framework/tree/v4dev/docs).

 This is the default template for the `jovov4 new` command.